 Sponsor Spotlight

-Sponsors provide crucial funding that supports Friends mission and work.
-Are you ready to join us in 2024?
-Visit friendsofkww.org/sponsorship or contact sarah@friendsofkww.org.
+Sponsors provide crucial funding that supports Friends’ mission and work.
+To learn more about becoming sponsor in 2025, visit friendsofkww.org/sponsorship or contact sarah@friendsofkww.org.

 Posted: September 27, 2024 by Sarah Andre